Racism in Poland: Roma

 In June 1991, the Mława riot, a series of violent incidents against Polska Roma, broke out after a Romani teenager drove into three ethnic Poles in a crosswalk, killing one Polish man and permanently injuring another, before fleeing the scene of the accident.
 After the accident, a rioting mob attacked wealthy Romani settlements in the Polish town of Mława.
 Both the Mława police chief and University of Warsaw sociology researchers said that the pogrom was primarily due to class envy (some Romani have grown wealthy in the gold and automobile trades).
 At the time, the mayor of the town, as well as the Romani involved and other residents, said the incident was primarily racially motivated.

-During coverage of the riot, an emerging change in ethnic stereotypes about Roma in Poland was identified.
+During coverage of the riot, an emerging change in stereotypes about Roma in Poland was identified.
 Roma were no longer poor, dirty, or cheerful, and did not beg or pretend to be lowly anymore.
 Instead, they were seen as owning high-end cars, living in fancy mansions, flaunting their wealth while bragging that local authorities and police are on their payroll, leaving them unafraid of anyone.
 At the same time, they were seen as swindlers, thieves, hustlers, and military service dodgers who refused to hold down legal, decent jobs.
 Negative "metastereotypes" – or the Romas' own perceptions of stereotypes that dominant groups hold about their group – were described by the Polish Roma Society in an attempt to heighten the awareness of and dialogue around exclusionism.